 This is probably one of the most well-known stickers of all time.
 Created in 1959 by C-Line Products, it has quickly become an inherent part of conventions and exhibitions.

-It is brilliant in its simplicity and the white space has been put to use in cultural production.
+It is brilliant in its simplicity, and the white space has been put to use in cultural production.
 Especially graffiti and street art culture played a huge part in making this particular sticker iconic.
 It was, and still is, mainly used as a tagging symbol.
-That means, it functions to mark or invade other artists’ turf.
+That means it functions to mark or invade other artists’ turf.

-You probably recognised most of these stickers.
+You probably recognized most of these stickers.
 Isn’t it amazing how a small piece of paper or vinyl can have such a large impact?
 Make sure to not sleep on the power of stickers and make them work for you!